 A railway line to Sandgate was opened in 1882 and extended to Shorncliffe in 1897.
 Excursionists and picnic parties were put within easy walking distance from the train terminus to the Sandgate baths, the pier and Moore Park, all in Shorncliffe.
 This favoured position was overshadowed by the opening of the Hornibrook Highway, putting motorists in touch with Redcliffe's beaches.
 Shorncliffe acquired a timeless, village quality, much admired by late twentieth century residents commuting from there to Brisbane.

 Shorncliffe has a few local shops, a hotel, a primary school (1919), St Patrick's boys school, a long foreshore reserve and Sandgate golf club.
-Its census population in 2006 was 1596.
+Its census populations have been:

 Maree McDonald, Sandgate: tides of change: a historic perspective, Brighton, Reepete Publishing for the Keep Sandgate Beautiful Association, 1997